Your Guide to Removing Every Type of Makeup StainFebruary 03, 2020

 How to Remove Nail Polish Stains

-Nail polish is tricky because the obvious solution is to use nail polish remover, but polish remover can interact with some fabrics and dyes, so spot test a dab of non-acetone remover before you attack the stain.
+Nail polish is tricky because the obvious solution is to use nail polish remover.
+But polish remover can interact poorly with some fabrics and dyes, so spot test a dab of non-acetone remover before you attack the stain.

-If nail polish remover is out of the question, use rubbing alcohol and a paper towel to blot away the color.
-This could be a lengthy process, but keep adding alcohol and removing pigment until the stain is gone.
-For smaller stains on delicate fabric, try the lipstick removal methods below.
+If you sense a bad reaction or don’t have remover, use rubbing alcohol and a paper towel to blot away the color.
+Keep adding alcohol and removing pigment until the stain is gone.

 How to Remove Lipstick Stains